I welcome you, stranger, to a path most dark and strange. Read on, and learn the story of a hidden academy, and its equally mysterious students...

 "Alright!
 All fighting is saved for the academy!
 Just you wait when I get my hands on you, Long- " he made a threatening gesture at the blond kid.

 Ria stared.
-The golden haired boy was Henry Long?
+The sleeping beauty was Henry Long?

 Before her, the boy called Kian broke off as the blond kid - Henry started talking again.

 "As I was saying, Mr T is actually right -" he stopped as Kian of Kuran let out a strangled noise.